 The legendary Sounds of Seduction, a full hour of fun and funky weird ass music video…

 Perhaps the most exotic and exciting night in Sydney’s history is Sounds of Seduction.
 Hosted by Jay Katz and Miss Death, it plays the broadest range of music imaginable.

-On the release of the now very collectable Sounds of Seduction CD, Maynard did a Channel V special on the Club in 2000.
+On the release of the now very collectable Sounds of Seduction CD, I did a Channel V special on the Club in 2000.

-You will meet the guests, the hosts, and the wildest selection of music inner city Sydney has experienced for decades.
+You will meet the guests, the hosts, the go go dancers and the wildest selection of music inner city Sydney experienced for decades.

-AND Sunday afternoon upstairs at the Darlo Bar, Kings Cross for Viva La Vinyl.
+AND let me know if you are planning to enjoy Sunday afternoon upstairs at the Darlo Bar, Kings Cross for Viva La Vinyl.

 Saturday is the last Maynardarama in Newcastle.
 We’ve had some fun at The Royal Exchange in Bolton Street since November last year.
 Every month bringing a surprise line up of video clips to Dean’s big screen and welcome downstairs bar.